Second Ebola patient wheeled into Atlanta hospital for treatment

 A 46-year-old Columbus, Ohio, woman also was tested for Ebola after showing signs of illness but the results came back negative for the virus, Columbus public health officials said.

-In a scare at John F. Kennedy International Airport in New York, federal health authorities were alerted when a sick passenger arrived on a flight from Abu Dhabi, but the passenger was found to be suffering from seizures and not Ebola, according to TV station CBS New York.

-Reporting by Rich McKay; Additional reporting by Barbara Goldberg and Sharon Begley in New York, Kim Palmer in Cleveland, Ohio, and Alex Dobuzinskis in Los Angeles; Writing by Colleen Jenkins; Editing by Scott Malone, Doina Chiacu and Eric Beech
+Reporting by Rich McKay; Additional reporting by Barbara Goldberg and Sharon Begley in New York and Kim Palmer in Cleveland, Ohio; Writing by Colleen Jenkins; Editing by Scott Malone, Doina Chiacu and Eric Beech